> September 14th, 2017: Geology chapter added.

 General remark: When reading Slovenian words on maps or in books, you will find special characters for ch, sh, and zh.
 They are written with c, s and z with a caron - little v above them.
 Kočna is pronounced as Kotchna.

 The highest two mountains of Kamniške Alps (Alps of Kamnik), Grintovec, 2558 m and Kočna, 2540 m are an interesting pair.
-Many say, a typical pair of peasants from Kranjska district: a broad, well fed woman and a tiny, just a little bit taller man.
+Many say, a typical pair of peasants from Carniola district: a broad, well fed woman and a tiny, just a little bit taller man.
 Kočna - the woman is indeed a broad, rocky mountain with three almost equally high peaks: Jezerska Kočna (2540 m), Kokrska Kočna (2520 m) and Na Križu (2484 m).
 With Kočna the central part of Kamniške Alpe start.
-It rises high above the river Kokra valley and on east side it passes hand to the neighbouring Grintovec.
+It rises high above the river Kokra valley and on the east side it passes hand to the neighbouring Grintovec.
 From all sides the mountain fascinates with its massiveness.
 Besides the three highest peaks the Kočna massif has also many lower ones, either on main ridges (NW, NE) or in a broad north face.
-An interesting phenomenon is also the highest waterfall of Slovenia.
-Slap (=waterfall) Čedca on the northern side of Kočna is 138 m high, but its water reservoirs are poor, so usually only a tiny water stream can be seen.
+An interesting phaenomenon is also the highest waterfall of Slovenia.
+Slap (=waterfall) Čedca on the northern side of Kočna was 138 m high (till the landslide), but its water reservoirs are poor, so usually only a tiny water stream can be seen.

 The ascent on Kočna is high from all sides.
 Kokra valley on its foothills is 2000 meters below!
 On the northern side, on a terrace above Kokra valley, Jezersko tourist resort lies but is still only around 1000 meters above the sea level.